EOPF-Sample-Service/xarray-eopf/docs/guide.md

 This mode aims at representing the EOPF data products in an analysis-ready and convenient form using the `xarray` data models `DataTree` and `Dataset`.

-By default, data products are provided using a common single grid-mapping for all data variables.
-That is, spatial up- and downscaling is applied to selected variables in order to use only a single pair of `x` and `y` coordinates in the returned datasets.
+By default, data products are provided using a unified grid mapping for all variables.
+This means that selected variables are spatially upscaled or downscaled as needed, so that the dataset can use a single shared pair of `x` and `y` coordinates in the returned datasets.

 ### Function `open_datatree()`